phreaknation/plugin.registrymanager/README.md

 # Phaser Registry Plugin
 By Joel Dies

-This is a third party plugin for Phaser.io to handle Cookies, LocalStorage, and API Calls.
+A simple tool to help save game information in a cleaner format instead of the game object that can be accessed anywhere in the game.
+Also helps with saving the data to the localstorage, cookies, or to a RESTful API.
 This is not 100% documented but is on its way to being 100% documented.

 If you wish to use this plugin in a commercial product, or get the full source.
 [Registry](https://gum.co/fHTN)